Website Manager

 Players are selected for All-Star teams on an annual basis towards the end of the regular season using the following procedures:

-• Pinto National/Mustang/Bronco - The Division Commissioner will ask the regular season managers to nominate players for selection to the All-Star team(s).
+• Pinto/Mustang/Bronco - The Division Commissioner will ask the regular season managers to nominate players for selection to the All-Star team(s).
 The Division Commissioner may elect to conduct an evaluation or move directly to team selections.
 Following the evaluation, if any, the Division Commissioner shall convene a meeting of the regular season managers to vote on player selections.
 Managers may nominate one of their coaches to attend the meeting in the event they are unable, but in no instance will any teams be afforded more than one representative or vote.
 Voting will be conducted by secret ballot in the following manner:

 • Voting will begin with Round 1 where coaches will submit their ballot of 10 players.